zxzhao0/C2SER/README.md

 ```
 ## C<sup>2</sup>SER

-The training pipline will coming soon!
+The model and inference process will be coming soon!